-Norris Geyser Basin, just 21 miles south of Mammoth Hot Springs, and Upper, Midway and Lower geyser basins, located between Madison and Old Faithful along the Firehole River, have the largest display of geysers.
-Steamboat Geyser, at Norris, is the world's tallest active geyser and has infrequent, unpredictable eruptions reaching 300-400 feet.
-Both a short water phase and a longer steam phase occur, lasting up to 12 hours.
+Norris Geyser Basin, 21 miles south of Mammoth Hot Springs, and Upper, Midway and Lower geyser basins, located along the Firehole River, have the largest display of geysers.
+Steamboat Geyser, at Norris, is the world's tallest active geyser (a new record was set in 2018!) and has infrequent, unpredictable eruptions reaching 300-400 feet.
 Echinus Geyser, once predictable, now varies widely.
 When it does erupt, it can spray the viewing platform.